risk-first/website/practices/Estimates.md

 Let's get back to Bill and Carl.
 What went wrong between points `(1)` and `(2)`?
 Let's break it down:

  - **Bill _wants_ the system in 3-4 months.**  It doesn't happen.
  - **He says it "must be delivered in 6 months", but this doesn't happen either.**  However, the world (and the project) doesn't end: _it carries on_.
 What does this mean about the truth of his statement?
-Was he deliberately lying, or just espousing his view on the [Schedule Risk](Scarcity-Risk#schedule-risk)?
+Was he deliberately lying about the end date, or just espousing his view on the [Schedule Risk](Scarcity-Risk#schedule-risk)?
  - **Carl's original estimate was 9 months.**   Was he working to this all along?
 Did the initial brow-beating over deadlines at point `(1)` contribute to [Agency Risk](Agency-Risk) in a way that _didn't_ happen at point `(2)`?
  - **Why _did_ Bill get so angry?**  His understanding of the [Schedule Risk](Scarcity-Risk#schedule-risk) was, if anything, _worse_ than Carl's.
 It's not stated in the account, but it's likely the [Trust Risk](Communication-Risk#trust--belief-risk) moved upwards:  Did his superiors stop trusting him?
 Was his job at stake?
  - **How could including this risk in the discussion have improved the planning process?**  Could the conversation have started like this instead?